Blinken warns Central Asia of dangers from war in Ukraine

 “Our country continues a balanced multilateral foreign policy,” he said.

-Tileuberdi said that while Kazakhstan has very close and historic ties with both Russia and Ukraine, it would not allow its territory to be used for any Russian aggression or sanctions evasion.
-He also said that even though Kazakhstan shares the world’s longest land border with Russia, it did not see a threat from Moscow.
+Tileuberdi noted that while Kazakhstan has very close and historic ties with both Russia and Ukraine, it would not allow its territory to be used for any Russian aggression or sanctions evasion.
+He added that even though Kazakhstan shares the world’s longest land border with Russia, it did not see a threat from Moscow.

-Blinken’s visit to Astana on Tuesday, and Tashkent, the capital of Uzbekistan on Wednesday, mark his first trip to Central Asia as secretary of state and come just days after the one-year anniversary of Moscow’s invasion of Ukraine, which has rattled the region.
+Blinken also held separate meetings in Astana with the foreign ministers of Kyrgyzstan, Tajiistan and Turkmenistan.
+After visiting Kazakhstan, Blinken arrived in Tashkent, the capital of Uzbekistan, on his first trip to Central Asia as secretary of state.

-None of the five former Soviet republics in Central Asia, traditionally viewed as part of the Kremlin’s sphere of influence, publicly backed the attack.
+None of the five former Soviet republics in Central Asia, traditionally viewed as part of the Kremlin’s sphere of influence, publicly backed the Russian invasion.
 Kazakhstan welcomed tens of thousands of Russians fleeing from the military call-up last fall.
-Tokayev has spoken by phone with Ukrainian President Volodymyr Zelenskyy three times since Russian troops rolled into Ukraine last February, calling for a diplomatic resolution of the conflict in accordance with the U.N. charter and international law.
+Kazakh President Kassym-Jomart Tokayev has spoken by phone with Ukrainian President Volodymyr Zelenskyy three times since Russian troops rolled into Ukraine last February, calling for a diplomatic resolution of the conflict in accordance with the U.N. charter and international law.

 “So, that’s why it’s been so important for so many countries to stand up and say, no we don’t accept this,” he said.

 The U.S. has for decades sought — without great success — to wean the former Soviet nations of the region from Moscow’s influence.
-Some, notably Uzbekistan and Tajikistan, assisted the U.S. logistically during its 20-year conflict in Afghanistan, but their ties to Russia remain deep and extend to the economic, military and diplomatic spheres as members of the Commonwealth of Independent States.
+Some, notably Uzbekistan and Tajikistan, assisted the U.S. logistically during its 20-year conflict in Afghanistan, but their ties to Russia remain deep and extend to the economic, military and diplomatic spheres as members of the Commonwealth of Independent States, a Moscow-dominated grouping of ex-Soviet nations.